How we use your information

 On occasions the council will undertake research into various topics.
 When using personal data for research purposes, the data will usually be anonymised to avoid the identification of an individual, unless consent has been given for the use of the personal data.

-Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our safeguarding policy.
+Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our Children and Adult Safeguarding Policy.
 We will only share your personal information with other agencies in order to protect your vital interests or the vital interests of another person.
 This will include information sharing with the Suffolk multi Agency Safeguarding Hub (MASH) if we believe somebody to be at risk of abuse or harm.

 What if I choose not to give personal information?